BAndresen/BAndresen/README.md

 - 🔭 I’m currently working on a python Instructor Paperwork Automation Tool for the scuba community
 - 🌱 I’m currently learning Python, Flask and SQL
-- 👯 I’m looking to collaborate on a human verification system (the next gen CAPTCHA) to better establish trusted communication in a AI text generated world, digital security, privacy and simple tools to automate.
+- 👯 I’m looking to collaborate on a human verification system (the next gen CAPTCHA) to better establish trusted communication in a AI text generated world, digital security, privacy and simple automatation tools.
 - 🤔 I’m looking for help with getting more involved in the tech world!
 - 💬 Ask me about Scuba Diving!
-Sourdough and Woodworking
+Sourdough and woodworking
 - 📫 How to reach me: brendan.development@pm.me
 <!-- ⚡ Fun fact: ... -->